rfaelens/xpose/README.md

 *Note: additional layers do not inherit the aesthetic mapping ie. colors or other options need to be defined in each layer as shown below.*

 ```
-# Note: this plot is purely demonstrative of the flexibility
-#       of ggxpose and is not used for diagnostic purposes.

 dv_vs_ipred(xpdb,
                   line_alpha   = 0.8,
                   line_color   = 'grey50',